Crypto-TII/TLS1.3/src/readme.md

 Try it out on your favourite websites.
 It will abort if TLS1.3 is not supported.
 At this stage the tool is still quite fragile (only tested and debugged aginst a dozen websites or so!), and would be expected to often fail.
 In a small number of cases it will fail due to receiving a malformed certificate chain from the Server.
+It is not forgiving of bad certificate chains. and makes no attempt to fix them.

 Also try